P-p-H-d/mlib/README.md

 ## How to use

+This is the Quickstart section of the documentation!

+### Your first container

 M\*LIB enables you to generate quickly custom type data structures and their methods.
 For this, it uses macro to generate content depending on the provided context.